What is Sthan?

 The honest guidance: treat external conversion-rate percentages as directional anecdotes, not targets, and put your weight on your own consistently-measured trend instead.

-The levers that move the metric
+Which levers actually move the metric?

 Where the evidence is clearer is on what improves conversion — directionally, even if the exact uplift is hard to source for India specifically.